Beau Brummell (1954 film): Plot

 Set in the latter years of the reign of King George III, George Bryan "Beau" Brummell, a captain in the Army, is on a military parade inspected by George, The Prince of Wales, the future King George IV, and they argue about the uniform being impractical for active military life.
 It is here Brummell meets Lady Patricia Belham, who is accompanying Mrs. Maria Anne Fitzherbert, the mistress of the Prince.
 As it is the Prince who has designed the uniform personally, the Prince instructs Brummell to get off parade and, after a further argument at dinner, Brummell is dismissed from the Army in disgrace.

 Upon entering life outside of the Army, Brummell makes his criticisms known of the Prince publicly and his comments are published in the newspapers.
 He is subsequently summoned to the Prince to be admonished personally, but after some discussion, they in fact become friends.
-As a friend and close advisor of the Prince of Wales (despite being the son of a valet), Brummell becomes a fashionable man in London society, known for his exquisite taste and setting fashion trends among the elite.
+As a friend and close advisor of the Prince of Wales (despite being the grandson of a valet), Brummell becomes a fashionable man in London society, known for his exquisite taste and setting fashion trends among the elite.
 However, he is growing increasingly in debt.

 Brummell initially sees the friendship as the path to wealth and position, and in due course the Prince promises to make Brummell an earl.
 Meanwhile, Lady Patricia has fallen secretly in love with Brummell, despite being betrothed to the less exciting Lord Edwin Mercer (another friend and advisor of the Prince), but he has wealth, rank and position -- everything Brummell does not have.
 Brummell convinces the Prince to see his father, King George III, who has been mentally unwell in Windsor Castle to try and break the influence of William Pitt, the Prime Minister.
 However, Lady Patricia finally decides to marry Lord Edwin and break with Brummell and, following Mrs Fitzherbert's decision to leave England, the Prince becomes more and more unhappy.